Mike Renfro

-Michael Ray Renfro (born June 19, 1955) is a former American football wide receiver in the National Football League (NFL) for the Houston Oilers and Dallas Cowboys.
-He played college football at Texas Christian University.
+Michael Ray Renfro (born June 19, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Houston Oilers and Dallas Cowboys.
+He played college football for the TCU Horned Frogs.

-Early years
+Early life

 Renfro attended Arlington Heights High School, where he was a multi-sport athlete.
 He was a wide receiver in football.

-He accepted a football scholarship from Texas Christian University.
-He was named a starter as a freshman and was second on the team with 21 receptions for 362 yards (17.2-yard avg.) and 2 touchdowns.
+Renfro accepted a football scholarship from Texas Christian University.
+He was named a starter as a freshman and was second on the team with 21 receptions for 362 yards (17.2-yard avg.) and two touchdowns.

-As a sophomore, his production jumped to 49 receptions for 810 yards (16.5-yard avg.) and 2 touchdowns.
-As a junior, he led the team with 42 receptions for 773 yards (18.4-yard avg.) and 3 touchdowns.
+As a sophomore, Renfro's production jumped to 49 receptions for 810 yards (16.5-yard avg.) and two touchdowns.
+As a junior, he led the team with 42 receptions for 773 yards (18.4-yard avg.) and three touchdowns.

-His best season came as a senior, posting 50 receptions for 794 yards, including a school and a Southwest Conference single-season record with 10 receiving touchdowns.
+Renfro's best season came as a senior, posting 50 receptions for 794 yards, including a school and a Southwest Conference single-season record with 10 receiving touchdowns.

 Renfro graduated from college as the all-time leading pass receiver in school and Southwest Conference history with 2,739 receiving yards.
 He also left as the school's career leader in receptions (162) and receiving touchdowns (17).
-He played for the Horned Frogs during a low point in TCU football history, which cost him the opportunity to earn more accolades for his play, never experiencing a winning season and winning only 4 games in 4 seasons.
+Renfro played for the Horned Frogs during a low point in TCU football history, which cost him the opportunity to earn more accolades for his play, never experiencing a winning season and winning only four games in four seasons.

-In 1988, he was inducted into the Texas Christian University Athletics Hall of Fame.
-In 2016, he was inducted into the Southwest Conference Hall of Fame.
+Renfro was inducted into the Texas Christian University Athletics Hall of Fame in 1988, and into the Southwest Conference Hall of Fame in 2016.